 Some time ago I bought the electromechanical shutter seen above on eBay.
 I finally had a legitimate need for it, and so decided to modify an old GraLab darkroom timer to control it.
-All that had to be done was to convert the timer to run on low voltage DC.
-This involved bypassing the internal transformer and rectifier to directly power the electronics and supplying the 60hz signal that the timer uses to count time.
+As this device is intended for use in the field, the timer to run on low voltage DC.
+This involved bypassing the internal transformer and rectifier to directly power the electronics and separately supplying the 60hz signal that the circuit uses to count time.

 The lower left corner of the PCB, pictured above, was the area that needed to be modified.
 The first step was to remove the transformer from the board, the outputs of which connected to points C and D. Following that, points A (ground) and E (V+) must be supplied some DC voltage, approximately 12v (9v seemed to be the lower limit, and a 16v-rated smoothing capacitor sets the upper voltage limit).
 Additionally, the base of a transistor connected to point B will normally sample the 60hz AC fed into it through the 100k resistor between B and C. This creates the clock signal that lets the circuitry count time, and so it must be replicated.